Astros vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Kelenic has recorded 31 hits with nine doubles, seven home runs and 10 walks.
-He has driven in 15 runs with five stolen bases.
+- Kelenic has nine doubles, seven home runs, 10 walks and 15 RBI (32 total hits).
+He's also stolen five bases.

-- Kelenic hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .211 with two doubles, two walks and an RBI.
+- Kelenic hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .211 with two doubles, two walks and an RBI.

 Kelenic Recent Games